ufjschool/ob-s14/drafts/second/HauntedStory.md

 “ 'I’ve never told anyone this before because I didn’t think anyone would believe me; they’d think I was crazy.’
 I hear that one line; I’ve heard it dozens of times,” Boothby said.

-Alongside the rest of their team, Boothby and Bolejack investigate all things bizarre: the noises, the sightings, the smells.
+Alongside the rest of their team, Boothby and Bolejack investigate all things bizarre: the noises, the sightings, the smells and sensations.
 Together they attempt to explain the unexplainable.

-“It’s about helping people, helping them not to be afraid in their own homes, giving them ways to deal with what’s going,” Boothby said.
+“It’s about helping people, helping them not to be afraid in their own homes, giving them ways to deal with what’s going on,” Boothby said.

 Humbled.
 That perfectly describes what I felt.
 Boothby and Bolejack weren’t typical ghost hunters.
 They weren’t seeking a high or a thrill, but wanted to help people, people experiencing the abnormal, the paranormal, (though I still wasn’t quite sure what that actually meant.)